 Almost all of the world’s major professional sports teams have one or more analytics experts on staff with the mandate to find any advantage that can improve the team’s chances of winning.
 In basketball, video capture and analysis have yielded insights that have led to more three-point shots and a greater emphasis on player-load management.
 In baseball, intensive statistical analysis of what works and what doesn’t has dramatically changed pitcher management, increased the use of the “shift,” and replaced small ball with swinging for the fences.
-Similar analyses now inform how American football teams approach fourth downs and the way soccer teams select shots.
+Similar analyses now inform how American Football teams approach fourth downs and the way football teams select shots.

 Sports leagues and teams continue to struggle to define their new normal during the COVID-19 pandemic.
 Leagues of all kinds have modified when, where, and how they play in their efforts to keep their players, coaches, and staff safe and healthy.
-Some teams are using bubbles (single-site tournaments) to continue play with no live fans, or relying on limited travel and strict behavioral protocols.
-But many are also leveraging new technologies to provide an extra level of defense.
+Some teams are using bubbles (single-site tournaments) to continue play with no live fans, or relying on limited travel and strict behavioural protocols.
+But many are also leveraging new technologies to provide an extra level of defence.

 In the United States, both the National Basketball Association (NBA) and Women’s National Basketball Association (WNBA) have offered their players the use of Oura rings to wear during their tournaments in Florida to help monitor their body temperature and respiratory and heart rates as a way to determine health risk.2 A similar technology has been used with promising results by golf’s PGA Tour.
 One player, using a Whoop fitness tracker strap, noticed significant changes in his respiratory rate while he was sleeping, prompting him to get a COVID-19 test despite being symptom-free.3 He tested positive and removed himself from competition, potentially protecting other players.
 Whoop straps have now been made widely available to the Tour’s players.
 The German Football Bundesliga as well as the United States’ National Football League (NFL) and NBA are using devices to monitor social distancing and enable contact tracing.4